Top 15 NHL Power Forwards

 When the Anaheim Ducks bought out Corey Perry during the 2019 offseason, there was a serious question as to whether he could still make an impact in the NHL.
 Sure, he had the legacy of an exceptional player, but the times of him dominating games seemed to have passed.

-At his age, you would expect a reduction in this role, but over three of the last four postseasons, he’s played 20-plus games, while running around the ice like a madman, scoring points, and starting scrums at every turn.
+At his age, you would expect a reduction in this role, but over four of the last five postseasons, he’s played nearly 20-plus games in runs to the Stanley Cup Final, while running around the ice like a madman, scoring points, and starting scrums at every turn.
 He still plays like Corey Perry, after all, and he’s a player you love having on your roster and despise seeing on the ice if you’re an opponent.

 Few players in recent memory encapsulate a traditional power forward more than Josh Anderson.
 At 6-foot-3, 226 pounds, he is a mountain of a man who is well known for using his size to impose his will on opponents.

-Despite all of this potential, Anderson simply has never been able to dominate like everyone expected him to, even if he provided some key goals during the Canadiens’ run to the 2021 Stanley Cup Final.
+Despite all of this potential, Anderson simply has never been able to dominate as everyone expected him to, even if he provided some key goals during the Canadiens’ run to the 2021 Stanley Cup Final.
 However, if he can find that perfect balance of physical play and scoring that he has flashed at times, Montreal could have a special power forward on their roster.
+It just feels like we are past the point of this happening in a meaningful way.

 While he may not be the first player you think of when someone asks you to name a top power forward in the NHL, Tyler Bertuzzi has gained a reputation as one of the more difficult players to take on in the league.
 He may not be huge, but he plays a punishing game that grinds down opponents along the boards and in front of the net.